Nurturing the Next Generation of Clinical Researchers

 “Stable and extended funding is crucial for clinical research,” said NIH Director Francis S. Collins, M.D., Ph.D.
 “The time needed to develop therapies and to take them from the laboratory bench to the patient bedside is significant.”

-The Lasker Clinical Research Scholars Program will support a small number of exceptional clinical researchers in the early stages of their careers to promote their development to fully independent positions.
+The Lasker Clinical Research Scholars Program supports a small number of exceptional clinical researchers in the early stages of their careers to promote their development to fully independent positions.
 The first program of its kind, it combines a period of independent research as a Principal Investigator in the IRP for five to seven years with the opportunity to then either remain at the National Institutes of Health (NIH) as a tenured Senior Investigator or apply for up to four years of extramural financial support ($500,000 per year plus overhead) at a university or other external research institution.

 “The number of U.S. physician-researchers has declined dramatically since the 1980s,” Dr. Collins said.
 “The Lasker Scholars Program will grow the diminishing pool of talented clinical researchers at the NIH and at academic institutions by giving them the necessary financial support to establish their careers.
 This is a substantial financial commitment that we believe will pay off in terms of developing treatments and cures.”